-Notes: This table reports the outward, inward and net spillover indices of CNY for sub-samples as shown in the first row of the table and the mutual spillover effect is estimated using Equation (6).
-TO{CNY}^{Ω} represents CNY's outward spillover effect on currencies in the set Ω as shown in Equation (8).
-FR{CNY}^{Ω} represents CNY's inward spillover effect from currencies in the set Ω as shown in Equation (9).
-NET{CNY}^{Ω} represents CNY's net spillover effect on currencies in the set Ω as shown in Equation (10).
+Notes: This table reports the outward, inward and net spillover indices of CNY for subsamples as shown in the first row of the table and the mutual spillover effect is estimated using Equation (6).TO_CNY $^{\Omega}$ represents CNY's outward spillover effecton currencies in the set Ω as shown in Equation (8).
+FR_CNY $^{\Omega}$ represents CNY's inward spillover effectfrom currencies in the set Ω as shown in Equation (9).
+NET_CNY $^{\Omega}$ represents CNY's net spillover effecton currencies in the set Ω as shown in Equation (10).
 The first column displays currencies which belong to set Ω .
 ED is a set for currencies of developed markets.
 ED = {DXY, EUR, GBP, AUD, CAD, JPY, KRW}.
 EM is a set for currencies of emerging markets.
 EM = {ARS, BRL, INR, IDR, MXN, RUB, SAR, ZAR, TRY}.
 ALL is a set for currencies of member of G20.
 ALL = {ED, EM}.

-The indices of RMB impact on the currencies related to the BRI
+5. The Indices of RMB impact on the currencies related to theBelt and Road

-Similarly, we estimate spillover networks of the exchange rate changes among the currencies of countries along the Belt and Road and participating countries in building the modern Belt and Road, and construct CNY's impact indices on the BRI's related currencies.
+Similarly, we estimate spillover networks of the exchange rate changes among the currencies of countries along the Belt and Road and participating countries in building the modern Belt and Road, and construct the CNY's impact indices on the Belt and Road's related currencies.